💖 Mother’s Day Sale • Buy 2, Get 1 FREE

 $49

 If you’ve ever left your wallet behind in a café or misplaced your passport while travelling, a smart tracking card can save you time and stress.
-Two options that stand out in 2025 are Spotminders and the Rhinokey SmartCard.
+Two brands that stand out in 2026 are Spotminders and the Rhinokey.

-Both are slim cards designed to fit into your wallet, but they take slightly different approaches.
-Here’s a breakdown — design, features, battery, pricing, and more — so you can decide which one works better for you.
+Both have slim cards designed to fit into your wallet, but their features are not the same.
+Here’s a breakdown of design, battery, pricing, and more so you can decide which one is the best for you.

 What is Spotminders?

-Spotminders makes an Apple-certified tracking card that pairs directly with Apple Find My.
+Spotminders has recently released the world's first tracker that looks like a regular credit card, called Spotminders PRO, that pairs directly with Apple Find My.
 No extra app.

 It’s built from durable PVC, is water- and scratch-resistant, and includes NTC temperature protection.